Maky189/Reversi/README.md

 11. If won display the message that the user won.

 ## In Conclusion
-This project provides an example of how to create a simple two-player chess game using Pygame, we hope you like the ideia and feel welcome to contribute to our game.
+This project provides an example of how to create a simple two-player reversi game using Pygame, we hope you like the ideia and feel welcome to contribute to our game.

 ## For the future of our game
 First of all, we need to make the game to function right, this is just a begining for us, we do plan to make the game functional.